Junco hyemalis

 Spring: winter <<<>>> Apr 21, 22, 23

 This subspecies usually occurs with Slate-colored Juncos, and so its temporal distribution may be similar.
-There are few data, but as observers become more familiar with it, observations will increase.
+There are few data, but as observers become more familiar with it, observations are expected to increase.

-Eight were reported statewide in fall 2020, and 28 in fall 2021; numbers will likely increase as observers are more familiar with his form.
+Eight were reported statewide in fall 2020, and 28 in fall 2021.
 See comments under Spring.

 Dark-eyed (Oregon) Junco